tschaume/ckon/README.md

 for the current status of your build directory.
 Makefiles and LinkDef’s are generated automatically based on the contents in the ckon.src_dir directory.

+[ldadd]
-- link pythia: -lPhysics -lEG -lEGPythia6
+genCharmContrib=-lPhysics -lEG -lEGPythia6  # link pythia
-- link roofit: -lRooFit -lRooFitCore -lMinuit
+dedxCut=-lRooFit -lRooFitCore -lMinuit      # link roofit

 A typical directory structure could look as follows - using the current defaults for illustration purposes: